urban-displacement/displacement-typologies/README.md

 It is important to note that in considering the entire metropolitan region, UDP's typologies classify both low- and middle-income neighborhods at risk of or experiencing displacement or gentrification, as well as high-income neighborhoods where housing markets are becoming increasingly 'exclusive' to low income residents.
 UDP believes that classifying tracts in such a way allows practionners to get a broader picture of neighborhood dynamics, specifically the concentration of poverty and wealth within a region.

 UDP's Typologies have evovled over time in response to community and partner feedback and the availability of new data sources.
-This code represents the most code's most recent iteration.
+This code represents the code's most recent iteration.
 It makes use of data from the 2012-2017 American Community Survey; 1990, 2010 and 2000 Dicennial Census; and 2012-2017 Zillow Home Value and Rent Indices.
 Overlay data comes from a variety of sources, detailed in `code/README.md`.

 **Typologies Graphic**